A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Goldenseal was used by indigenous people as a medicine in North America before the arrival of the settlers
+Goldenseal was used as a medicine by indigenous people in North America

 Goldenseal